robertlees/N-Gomoku-in-Haskell/README.md

 ### 3. Expectations
 The priority of the project is the stability of the game.
 Beyond stability, we will try to implement other game functions.
 If we cannot catch up with the original schedule, we'll try our best to implement gaming AI or online gaming.

-Source acknowledgement
+## Source Acknowledgment
-Server.hs referenced to the recursive structure of https://gist.github.com/kreed131/1100325 , as well as the line for packing bytestrings and sending.
-The socket binding and listening, game-specific data receiving and validity checking are all written by ourselves.
+1. Server.hs referenced to the recursive structure of https://gist.github.com/kreed131/1100325 , as well as the line for packing bytestrings and sending.
+The socket binding and listening, game-specific data receiving and validity checking are all written by ourselves. <br>
-Client.hs referenced to https://gist.github.com/kreed131/1100407, in terms of socket connection initiation and bytestring sending, we wrote chess sending and receiving functions ourselves for our specific data format, and changed the structure from recursive to single-time invoke determined by the player functions.
+2. Client.hs referenced to https://gist.github.com/kreed131/1100407, in terms of socket connection initiation and bytestring sending, we wrote chess sending and receiving functions ourselves for our specific data format, and changed the structure from recursive to single-time invoke determined by the event handler. <br>
+3. UI.hs and Control.hs ideas referenced to https://samtay.github.io/posts/introduction-to-brick.
+We learned how to formulate Main function for Brick application and how to use liftIO from this blog.
+We also learned how to put ui, handlers and board together from this blog.
+However, our code is original. <br>
+4. We learned usage of ForkIO, MVars and other concurrency related information from *Parallel and Concurrent Programming in Haskell by Simon Marlow* : https://www.oreilly.com/library/view/parallel-and-concurrent/9781449335939/ch07.html <br>
+5. The Gomoku game has been implemented by others: https://github.com/mkuzmik/gomoku-game/tree/master.
+However, we never referenced to this repo and we extend the Gomoku game by adding user-defined functions and online functions. <br>